 You only get one chance to make a first impression and you want to make a great one.
 Especially if this potential client is interviewing other people.
 By having your Discovery Session implemented and automated using technology you’ll stand out as a professional.

-In the blog post Interviewing Potential Clients: Why You Need A System I walk you through the steps to create and implement your own system including:
+In the blog post Interviewing Potential VA Clients: Use My 3-Steps Discovery Call System + Close The Sale I walk you through the steps to create and implement your own system including: